Staff

 Staff Bios

-Tia Arthur is a Case Coordinator.
+Tia Arthur is the Executive Director.
 Tia obtained her bachelor’s degree in Criminal Justice from IU with a focus on child maltreatment law.
 Tia worked with youth as a resident coordinator at the Monroe County Youth Shelter-Binkley House and volunteered as an advocate for the CASA program.
 Tia gained more experience when she worked for the Department of Child Services in the investigations unit for 3 years.
 During that time, she attended various trainings focusing on topics regarding child abuse and neglect, including obtaining certification in forensic interview protocol for children.
 Tia joined the CASA program in June 2012.
-Since becoming part of the CASA family, she manages the Courthouse Facility Dog Program of Monroe County CASA and is a handler for the program’s facility dog, Jordy.
+Since becoming part of the CASA family, she managed the Courthouse Facility Dog Program of Monroe County CASA and was the primary handler for the program’s facility dog, Jordy.
 Tia is a founding member of the Monroe County LINK Alliance, a group that seeks to educate professionals in the community about the intersections of abuse in families, including child abuse, animal abuse, elder abuse, and domestic violence, with the primary goal that all living beings should be free from abuse and neglect. (www.nationallinkcoalition.org) Tia lives in Bloomington with her family and loves hiking on the weekends.

 Lara Weaver is a Case Coordinator.
 She joined the CASA program in August of 2014 and brings with her a passion for social justice.
 She has 20+ years of experience working with and for families with a focus on advocacy for women and children, as well as, victims of domestic/sexual/family violence.
 In her free time she is active in Bloomington’s musical and performing arts community.